CodeJonesW/Wills_Blog/assets/blog-posts/building-with-cloudflare.md

 ### Introduction

 The demand for scalable, high-performing, and cost-efficient solutions is constantly growing.
 Serverless architecture has revolutionized how developers build and deploy modern applications, eliminating the need to manage infrastructure and enabling a focus on writing code.
-Cloudflare offers a comprehensive platform, and in this article, I'll cover how I used Pages, Workers, and D1 to build my application.
+My goal is to find the best way to quickly deploy scalable applications to the web.
+Cloudflare offers a comprehensive platform, and in this article, I'll cover my experience using Pages, Workers, and D1 to build my application.

 ### Why Use Cloudflare's Serverless Platform?

-A colleague recommended Cloudflare, and its simplicity allowed me to deploy my app within minutes, compared to complexities of AWS and GCP.
+A colleague recommended Cloudflare for its high quality developer experience.
+Taking this path allowed me to deploy my app within a few hours.
+When compared to complexities of AWS and GCP, Cloudflare was a great choice.
+A few notable points that made Cloudflare stand out were:

 1. **Global Distribution**: Cloudflare Workers execute your code in data centers close to the user, reducing latency significantly.
 This is particularly valuable for applications that require real-time interactions or need to deliver content quickly.